pgoetz/lxd/doc/reference/storage_zfs.md

 Restoring from older snapshots
 : ZFS doesn't support restoring from snapshots other than the latest one.
-  You can, however, create new instances from older snapshots.
+  You can, however, create new instances from older snapshots by cloning them.
   This method makes it possible to confirm whether a specific snapshot contains what you need.
   After determining the correct snapshot, you can {ref}`remove the newer snapshots <storage-edit-snapshots>` so that the snapshot you need is the latest one and you can restore it.